Interdisciplinary Conference on Psychedelic Research

 The Interdisciplinary Conference on Psychedelic Research (ICPR) is a scientific conference held in the Netherlands that focuses on research into psychedelics and their therapeutic, neuroscientific, and social dimensions.
 The event is organized by the OPEN Foundation, a Dutch non-profit dedicated to advancing psychedelic science and responsible integration of psychedelics into healthcare and society.

 History

 Origins (2010)

-The origins of ICPR trace back to “Mind Altering Science,” a two-day conference organized in 2010 by the OPEN Foundation at the University of Amsterdam.
+The origins of ICPR trace back to “Mind Altering Science,” a two-day conference organized on October 23-24, 2010, by the OPEN Foundation at the University of Amsterdam.
 The event focused on early clinical trials investigating the therapeutic use of MDMA and LSD.
 This event laid the groundwork for the establishment of the recurring ICPR series.

 EARS 2011

-In 2011, OPEN co-organized the European Ayahuasca Research Symposium (EARS) with Dr. Bia Labate and Dr. Brian Anderson.
+On June 17, 2011, OPEN co-organized the European Ayahuasca Research Symposium (EARS) with Dr. Bia Labate and Dr. Brian Anderson.
 Held at the University of Amsterdam, the symposium gathered over 300 attendees from across Europe to discuss ayahuasca and DMT research in fields such as anthropology, neuroscience, and psychology.
 The symposium helped establish collaborative research frameworks for ayahuasca studies.